stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

-that were there in youth anywhere near as easily, so it's synthetic molecules. what's the chance that a deficiency in the synthetic molecule was the causal reason that you got ill, that was not a part of your evolutionary environment, or healthy people? - zubin you don't have a sertraline deficiency?
+that were there in youth anywhere near as easily, so it's synthetic molecules. what's the chance that a deficiency in the synthetic molecule was the causal reason that you got ill, that was not a part of your [[evolutionary environment]], or healthy people? - zubin you don't have a sertraline deficiency?
 [8461](https://www.youtube.com/watch?v=_7aIgHoydP8&t=8461.78s)

 (daniel laughs)